YennyCC/LEPY_Suplementary_Files/README.md

 If you use the data or supplementary material from this repository, please cite:

-Correa-Carmona et al. (2026).
-LEPY – Supplementary Information & Data Repository.
-Zenodo. https://doi.org/10.5281/zenodo.18759822
+Yenny Correa-Carmona.
+(2026).
+YennyCC/LEPY_Suplementary_Files: LEPY_repository_Ecological_Informatics.
+Zenodo. https://doi.org/10.5281/zenodo.18787084